fehler/building-beautiful-uis/03-Chapter-3-Information-Architecture.md

 All of the above are at the service of **content hierarchy** through considered semantic markup.

-A decade has passed since I designed the above example and yet – thanks to HTML's longevity – I would change very little, other than to use HTML5 elements like `<small>` instead of classes, where possible.
+A decade has passed since I designed the above example and yet – thanks to HTML's longevity – I would change very little, other than to use HTML5 elements like `<small>` instead of classes, where new elements made this possible.
 The information hierarchy remains the same.

-Typeface choice, in this instance, wasn't important (although Georgia is a beautifully designed typeface).
-What was important was the use of the different typographic elements at a designer's disposal - scale, tone, colour, space, rules... - to establish a clear information hierarchy.
+Typeface choice, in this instance, wasn't important (although Georgia, designed by Matthew Carter, is a beautifully designed typeface).
+What was important was the use of the different typographic elements at a designer's disposal - scale, tone, colour, space, rules… - to establish a clear information hierarchy.
 Using typography to tease out the underlying meaning of the elements.

 ### Macro-Typography